FedeCarollo/CI2025_lab2/README.md

 There are few extreme percentiles (high and low), meaning the parameters are consistent and representatives, not fortunate outliers.

-I also included the new best_solutions found and associated fitness.
+I also included the new best_solutions found and associated fitness, together with the fitnesses of each run.

 The best fitnesses are reported here in tabular form for simplicity

-**Note**: please note that overall best only includes the tests ran on the 10 instances of each problem, not accounting the original best found in the previous point, I forgot to add it, so if you compare the table and the file please pick the best among `stored_best` and `overall_best` (I thought it unnnecessary to run the simulation again just to add that detail)

 | Problem | Best Fitness       |
 | ------- | ------------------ |